 For old schooler’s longing for a more simple time, consider the ways of traditional advertising.
 Way back then, agencies forever tried to get clients to invest in “ad spend” for the long term to generate awareness and develop recall and recognition for a brand.
 The result was usually that a brand “tried” it for a quarter, allocated the media budget with great resistance, watched the response and/or leads and falsely declared, it (advertising, marketing or brand building) didn’t work.

 Does a forever engagement or expenditures for continual investment align with your expectation?
 If not, get over it because it’s now the reality of marketing online today.
-And if you choose to deny this simple fact, then flee as fast as you can because your new site or online marketing will just turn into another “failed” initiative that was “tried”.
+And if you choose to deny this simple fact, then flee as fast as you can because your new site will just turn into another “failed” initiative.

 The classic business to business ad created for McGraw-Hill in 1958 provides an appropriate reflection for today’s dramatically changed marketing environment.
 The ad message identifies the need for a brand to do much more than just present their product or service alone.
 It highlights the compelling need to create a positive perception and define the value that will be delivered before a business can attempt to make a sale.

-Over 50 years later, the essential concept of laying a door mat before a sales person arrives by creating awareness and trust through informative, relevant and engaging content that adresses a target’s pain still makes a lot of sense.
+Over 50 years later, the essential concept of laying a doormat before a salesperson arrives by creating awareness and trust through informative, relevant and engaging content that addresses a target’s pain still makes a lot of sense.
 Maybe even more so today.

 If anything, it’s become even more difficult and complicated in today’s highly competitive environment.
 So the old methods that you may have comfort in may actually be doing more damage than help with your marketing.
-The difference between the old school marketing and today’s world of content marketing is that, you can fulfill the complete role of a traditional business-to-business publication.
-That is, you can deliver both the editorial and the advertising components on your website.
+The difference between the old school marketing and today’s world of content marketing is that you can fulfill the complete role of a traditional business-to-business publication.
+That’s because you can deliver both the editorial and the advertising components on your website.

-For Content Marketing is the essential fuel that drives successful search engine optimization, inbound lead generation and social media marketing.
+Content Marketing is the essential fuel that drives successful search engine optimization, inbound lead generation, and social media marketing.
 And because prospects and customers have become more advanced and demanding, it’s now up to brands to quench their expectations with relevant, entertaining and useful content.